Are big Oil Companies transitioning into Energy Companies?

 In case you want to invest in any of the companies, I would advice you to investigate them further.
 I will not share any of the calculations I have made in this post but it might be something I will share in a future newsletter.
 I hope this post provided a little insight in how the companies have performed historically, and what their ambitions are in renewables in the future.
 I expect to do another post in the future, where I dig deeper into the investments that the five companies have made in renewable energy.
 This is post is only supposed to be the first, and was only meant to scratch the surface, and give you some sort of comparison of the companies.

 I am available to copy but if you do your own trades, you can follow me instead or check out my portfolio every now and then.
-If you believe we are facing a volatile period in the stock market, I did share some of my other investment ideas in order to build your wealth in this post.
-I hope that you will find inspiration.

 Some of the greatest investors in the world believe in karma, and in order to receive, you will have to give (Warren Buffett and Mohnish Pabrai are great examples).
 If you appreciated my analysis and want to get some good karma, I would kindly ask you to donate a bit to Save Pangolins.
 Pangolins are used in traditional Asian medicine and is the world most trafficked animals, and the fear is that it is getting extinct.
 These wonderful animals need our help.
 If you have enjoyed the analysis and want some good karma, I hope that you will donate a little to Save Pangolins here.
 Even a little will make a huge difference for these fantastic animals.
 Thank you.